ByteWelder/Tactility/README.md

 ## Overview

-NanoBake is a front-end application platform for ESP32.
+Tactility is a front-end application platform for ESP32.
+It is mainly intended for touchscreen devices.
 It provides an application framework that is based on code from the [Flipper Zero](https://github.com/flipperdevices/flipperzero-firmware/) project.

-Nanobake provides:
+Tactility provides:
 - A hardware abstraction layer
 - UI capabilities (via LVGL)
 - An application platform that can run apps and services